Our Vision: A thriving community where all are valued.

 Who We Serve

 Oftentimes, people are surprised that an organization such as Waunakee Neighborhood Connection exists in our community because they look around and do not see much evidence of need.
-However, we know that nearly 4% of our neighbors are living below the poverty line and another 15%, which is more than 2000 individuals, live below what is known as the ALICE threshold.
-ALICE stands for asset limited, income constrained, employed, and the threshold is currently $19,848 for a single adult and $61,620 for a family of four.
+However, we know that nearly 4% of our neighbors are living below the poverty line and another 18%, which is about 2000 households, live below what is known as the ALICE threshold.
+ALICE stands for asset limited, income constrained, employed, and the threshold is currently $24,492 for a single adult and $63,324 (after a $14,880 child tax credit) for a family of four.
 Thus, we have many neighbors who are working one or more jobs yet not making enough income to meet their expenses of daily living.

 Some families are with us for a very short time during an unexpected crisis, while others are with us for many years.
 Regardless of the timeframe, we are here to provide programs and resources that empower them to create a life where they can feel stable and secure.